Codygits/TPF-Updates/README.md

 ## Installation
 - To install The Phoenix Flavour with Wabbajack, [follow these instructions](https://github.com/Codygits/TPF-Updates/blob/main/List%20Installation.md).

+Note that TPF does not support Creation Club content.
+LOOT is similarly not supported, there are no custom LOOT rules and you should under no circumstances run LOOT on your TPF installation.

 ## Playing TPF

 It is not possible to run modded Skyrim through Steam.
 You must always start the game by running SKSE through Mod Organizer 2.
 Note that I renamed the SKSE executable to The Phoenix Flavour and changed the icon for it as well.